CARE FOR YOUR OPAL GEMSTONE:

 Put Jewelry on after applying makeup.
 Jewelry should always be the last item to be put on and the first to be removed.
 This is to avoid jewelry coming into contact with perfume or hairspray.

-Wearing jewelry while swimming should always be avoided.
-The chlorine in the water can damage jewelry and react with the metals causing color changes and even structural damage.
+Wearing jewelry while swimming or submerging Opal under water (specifically doublet and triplet Australian Opals) should always be avoided.
+The water can damage jewellery as well as react with the metals causing color changes and even structural damage.

 When performing manual tasks, remove your jewelry to prevent physical damage or exposure to chemicals or cleaning fluids.
 Some tasks that should be avoided when wearing jewelry include kitchen work, gardening, cleaning the house and other common tasks.